 Although AquaBounty, the creator of AquAdvantage Salmon, is headquartered in the U.S., the GM salmon is based on a gene construct patented by two Canadian university professors.
 Once the eggs are produced in PEI they make their way to Panama for grow-out and processing.
 The final product, GM salmon, is then ready to reach consumer dinner tables in the U.S.

 Genetically Modified Atlantic Salmon and Environmental Impacts

-The combination of a gene encoding Chinook salmon growth hormone and a terminator gene from ocean pout (an eel-like creature) should have even the biggest of skeptics worried.
+The combination of a gene encoding Chinook salmon growth hormone and a terminator gene from ocean pout (an eel-like creature) should have even the biggest of sceptics worried.
 A terminator gene means the fish have been genetically engineered to be sterile females, but only 95% of the salmon are guaranteed to be unable to reproduce.
-The fish are to be raised in land based facilities in “a remote highland area” of Panama.
-Now, if we have learned anything from our attempts at containing farmed fish, we should know that eventually these GM salmon can and will cross paths with wild salmon.
+The fish are to be raised in land-based facilities in “a remote highland area” of Panama.
+Now, if we have learned anything from our attempts at containing farmed fish, we should know that eventually, these GM salmon can and will cross paths with wild salmon.

 How Will The Nutrient Profile Of Genetically Modified Salmon Differ?

 The FDA reports that AquAdvantage GM salmon is nutritionally similar to Atlantic Salmon.
 I ask, could a salmon that is raised in a freshwater pen have the same nutrient profile as one that is swimming freely in the ocean?
 Even when being fed a diet of fish pellets as opposed to wild krill?
 Unfortunately there is not yet a reliable nutritional analysis, but I am almost certain that omega-3 fatty acid levels will be lacking, just as they are in conventionally farmed fish.

 Don’t Like The Thought Of AquAdvantage Salmon?
 What You Can Do.